-Developments in Vermont

-Continued Impact of COVID-19 2021 Captive Legislation 2020 Vermont Formations 2020 Aggregate Data
+Developments in Vermont Continued Impact of COVID-19 2021 Captive Legislation 2020 Vermont Formations 2019 Aggregate Data Federal Issues IRS v.

-Federal Issues

-IRS v.
 Delaware CIC Services, LLC v.
 IRS Allied Professionals Inc. Co.
 RRG v.
-Anglesey Caylor Land & Development, Inc. v.
-IRS Potential Modifications to TRIA

-State Issues

-VT DFR v.
-Global Hawk Johnson and Johnson Tax Court Decision Washington Premium Tax Legislation

-Developments in Vermont

-Continued Impact of COVID-19

-The measures taken by the Vermont Department of Financial Regulation (the "DFR") in 2020 in response to the COVID-19 pandemic have been extended through 2021.
+Anglesey Potential Modifications to TRIA State Issues VT DFR v.
+Global Hawk Johnson and Johnson Tax Court Decision Washington Premium Tax Legislation Developments in Vermont Continued Impact of COVID-19 The measures taken by the Vermont Department of Financial Regulation (the "DFR") in 2020 in response to the COVID-19 pandemic have been extended through 2021.
 These include a recognition that in-person board meetings in Vermont may not be feasible until travel restrictions have been relaxed.
 Captives are invited to request a waiver of the physical presence requirement for their 2021 annual meetings.

-2021 Captive Legislation

-Despite its focus on the State's COVID-19 response, the Vermont legislature passed its annual captive "housekeeping" bill, which was jointly proposed by the DFR and the Vermont Captive Insurance Association.
-The new legislation includes the following notable provisions:

-• Mergers and Redomestications.
+2021 Captive Legislation Despite its focus on the State's COVID-19 response, the Vermont legislature is on track to pass its annual captive "housekeeping" bill, which was jointly proposed by the DFR and the Vermont Captive Insurance Association.
+The current version of the bill includes the following notable provisions: Mergers and Redomestications.
 New procedures are adopted for the most common types of captive mergers and redomestications.
 These procedures are expected to be significantly clearer and more efficient than the existing rules.

 - Cell Conversions.
-The laws governing protected and incorporated protected cell conversions were consolidated and language was added to clarify the status of protected cells under Vermont law. - Formation / Organizational Documents.
-The requirement that a newly formed captive submit copies of its organizational documents that have been certified by the Secretary of State was eliminated.
-Executed copies will be sufficient. - Minimum Capital and Surplus.
-The minimum capital and surplus requirement is now a precondition to a newly formed captive's issuance of any insurance contracts, rather than its licensure.
-Newly formed captives will have 30 days from the date on which they commence business to file a certificate regarding their capital and surplus. - Agent for Service of Process for Risk Retention Groups.
-The agent for service of process for risk retention groups is now the DFR, rather than the Secretary of State.
+The laws governing protected and incorporated protected cell conversions are consolidated and additional language is added to clarify the status of protected cells under Vermont law.

+- Formation / Organizational Documents.
+The requirement that a newly formed captive submit copies of its organizational documents that have been certified by the Secretary of State is eliminated.
+Executed copies will be sufficient.

+- Minimum Capital and Surplus.
+The minimum capital and surplus requirement will become a precondition to a newly formed captive's issuance of any insurance contracts, rather than its licensure.
+Newly formed captives will have 30 days from the date on which they commence business to file a certificate regarding their capital and surplus.

+- Agent for Service of Process for Risk Retention Groups.
+The agent for service of process for risk retention groups will be the DFR, rather than the Secretary of State.

 2020 Vermont Formations

 In 2020, 38 new Vermont captives were licensed, bringing the total to 1,197 captives licensed, of which 564 were active as of December 31, 2020.
 The types of active captives break down as follows:

 Pure 357

-Risk Retention Group 87
+Risk Retention Groups 87

 Special Purpose Financial 38

 Sponsored 43

 Industrial Insured 21

 Association 12

 Branch 3

 Affiliated Reinsurance Company 2

 Agency 1

 Notably, Vermont's 43 sponsored captives have experienced significant growth, with well over 300 cells.

+2019 Aggregate Data

+The aggregate amount of gross premium written by all Vermont captives for the year 2019 was \$25.4 Billion; total net written premium was \$20.5 Billion.
+Aggregate total capital and surplus as of December 31, 2019 was \$82.6 Billion and total assets were \$213 Billion.
+Total Vermont premium tax paid on 2019 gross written premiums was approximately \$25 Million.

+Aggregate data for the year 2020 will likely be published during the summer of 2021.